Compensation Committee Charter

 2. Approve compensation plans for executive officers, including incentive and equity-based plans and programs, any appropriate employment contracts, special retirement benefits, and severance or change in control arrangements.

-3. Annually review the adequacy of such plans and programs for the executive officers and other employees, ensuring appropriate levels of incentive to management, and aligning management’s goals with the interests of stockholders, employees and clients, and report the results of, and recommendations resulting from, such review to the Board.
+3. Annually review the adequacy of such plans and programs for the executive officers and such other employees as the Committee may determine, ensuring appropriate levels of incentive to management, and aligning management’s goals with the interests of stockholders, employees and clients, and report the results of, and recommendations resulting from, such review to the Board.

 4. Oversee the administration of the Company’s incentive and equity-based plans and programs and make adjustments as necessary.